alexliesenfeld/alexliesenfeld.github.io/content/posts/ckad-excercises-1/index.md

 ## nginx-web   1/1     Running   0          2m6s
 ```

-NOTE: Please note that we added `--restart=Never` to make sure that only a regular pod is created.
-If we would omit this, a deployment would be created that would take care of spinning up our pod.
+NOTE: Note that we added `--restart=Never` to make sure that only a pod is created.
+If we would omit this, a deployment would be created that would spin up our pod.
 See [here](https://stackoverflow.com/a/40534364) for more information.
 {{< / detail-tag >}}

 #### Exercise 7